aashishgarg/aashishgarg.github.io/_posts/blog/2018-08-01-ruby-code-bytecode.md

 Parser generators(Bison) take a series of grammar rules as input that describe the expected order and patterns in which the tokens will appear.
 The grammar rule file for Bison and Yacc has a .y extension.
-In the Ruby source code, the grammar rule file is parse.y (introduced earlier).
+In the Ruby source code, the grammar rule file is parse.y.
 The parse.y file defines the actual syntax and grammar that you have to use while writing your Ruby code; it’s really the heart and soul of Ruby and where the language itself is actually defined!

 **Grammer or Rules(parse.y) -> Generate Parser(Bison) -> Parser code(parse.c**)